 Over the last few years, there has been increased scrutiny concerning consumer data and the ways in which that data is being used in connection with ad targeting.
 Globally and locally, new legislation has been introduced and enforced that requires new industry rules and standards.
-Some of these regulations include the GDPR, the California CCPA and the forthcoming CPRA, and IDFA.
+Some of these regulations include the GDPR, CCPA, Colorado Privacy Act, Connecticut Data Privacy Act, CPRA, Virginia Consumer Data Protection Act, Utah Consumer Privacy Act and Apple's Identifier for Advertisers (IDFA).
 Additionally, web browsers such as Safari and Firefox have also removed third-party cookies.
 These rules and regulations require all constituents within digital advertising to consistently adapt and evolve.